virgild/caddy-tlsconsul/README.md

 With this plugin it is possible to use multiple Caddy instances with the same HTTPS domain for instance with DNS round-robin.

 It works with recent versions of Caddy 0.10.x
-All saved data gets encrypted using AES.
+All data that is saved in KV store is encrypted using AES.

 ## Installation